-In another section of the Shepperton Backlot, construction work was being done on a section of London needed for the moment when the wheelchair-bound Dortmun sacrifices himself to destroy a squad of Daleks.
+In another part of the Shepperton Backlot, construction work was being done on a section of London needed for the moment when the wheelchair-bound Dortmun sacrifices himself to destroy a squad of Daleks.
 Unlike the standing street set at Shepperton which depicted generic late 19th or early 20th century frontages, the script demanded that the buildings for this scene were half-destroyed, in order that Dortmun's bombs could bring down the rest of a ruined structure.
 To this end, a small corner of the war-torn city was built outside, with severely damaged shops and a pub called "The Watford Arms".

 Having realised the shortcomings of the battle at the start of production, Director Gordon Flemyng saw his opportunity to make amends.
 He decided to utilize the half-ready location set to recreate the phalanx shot from earlier, and this new footage could be edited together with the studio material to make a more exciting set piece early in the film.

 The scheme required use of the early winter nights, in order to match the studio work which had been completed in the semi-darkness.
 The poor lighting helped to disguise the unfinished nature of the set but despite the gloom, scaffold used to prepare the top of the collapsing wall can still be seen as the Daleks make their advance.
 On this occasion, the camera was positioned lower down and closer to the Daleks, allowing for a great, menacing shot to finally be achieved which had been lacking from the opening battle.